 Garbanzo beans have a delicious nut-like taste and texture and are a great source of protein.
 Using a vegetable spray significantly cuts down the amount of fat in this recipe without sacrificing flavor.

 Grind in a food processor or blender then transfer to a mixing bowl.
-Add onion, carrot, celery, and garlic.
+Add finely chopped onion, carrot, and celery and minced or pressed garlic.

-Add to vegetable mixture, along with bulgur or brown rice, soy sauce, curry powder, cumin, coriander, cayenne, and salt.
+Add to vegetable mixture, along with cooked bulgur (or brown rice, if preferred), soy sauce, curry powder, cumin, coriander (or cardamom, if preferred), cayenne, and salt.
 Mix thoroughly.

 Stir in enough potato flour to form a stiff dough.
 Knead for 30 seconds, then form into 6 patties.